 How to Practice Gentle Nutrition in Intuitive Eating

 There’s a good reason gentle nutrition is the last principle of intuitive eating.
-Without doing some work to heal your relationship with food first, gentle nutrition can easily become a diet.
-But sometimes it can feel like a bit of a mystery.
-This post explores how to practice gentle nutrition in intuitive eating without it becoming a diet.
+Without doing some work to heal your relationship with food, gentle nutrition can easily become yet another a diet.
+However saving it for last can make it feel like a bit of a mystery.
+This blog post helps demystify what gentle nutrition looks like so you are able to bring non-diet nutrition into your intuitive eating practice.

 How to Practice Gentle Nutrition in Intuitive Eating Guide